-Experts in child development, physical education, and athlete training alike are increasingly touting physical literacy as essential to promoting physical activity.
+Experts in child development, education, and sport agree that kids need to develop physical literacy to lead physically active lives.
 Regular physical activity is connected to better health, positive self-image, better school grades, and improved social well-being in general.

-These checklists are not exhaustive, but are a great place to start.
-As you review them, keep in mind that if your child does not display some of these skills, it doesn’t mean it’s too late.
-You may simply want to get them into activity programs where they can begin to develop these skills.
+As you review these checklists, keep in mind that if your child does not display some of these skills, it doesn’t mean it’s too late.
+You may simply need to help them to start exploring activities and settings where they can develop these skills.